 - The Audit Coordinator, Audit Liaison Official, and/or a designee should attend the final briefing on the draft audit report.
 Depending upon the administrative unit, several review meetings may be held at appropriate supervisory levels.
 Attendance may vary depending on the type and scope of the audit.

 - After the last briefing on the draft audit report has been conducted, the report will be prepared in final format.
 If a final draft is made available by the auditors, a copy should be presented to the Audit Coordinator, Audit Liaison Official or their designee for final review.

-- When items of a serious nature or a repetition of a previous comment requiring corrective action are to be included within an external audit report, the Audit Liaison Official, or SPS for audits of sponsored projects, will review the items with appropriate members of executive management.
+- When items of a serious nature or a repetition of a previous comment requiring corrective action are to be included within an external audit report, the Audit Liaison Official, or SPCS for audits of sponsored projects, will review the items with appropriate members of executive management.